 - Ordering prescription medications over the internet

-When young people start developing a heroin or opioid addiction, there will likely be distinct changes as well.
+When young people start developing heroin or opioid addiction, there will likely be distinct changes as well.
 Oftentimes parents mistakenly attribute these changes to the normal attitude of a teenager, but it’s always worth a closer look.

 - Young person withdraws from spending time with family and friends and wants to be alone